 - Submissions will be reviewed by a select panel of experts.

-- Approved submissions will be move into the final round of judging.
+- Approved submissions will be moved into the final round of judging.

 - Judging & Selection Criteria

 - Quality of Proposal: Is the proposed solution clearly defined and can it provide a quality outcome?